f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab4.rst

 **Navigation:** Click Finished

-Create a rule Allow TCP Port 80 From Host 172.16.99.5 Network Firewall Rule.
-This time we will build the rules directly into the policy instead or using a Rule List
+Modify the policy with rules to  Allow TCP Port 80 From Host 172.16.99.5 Network Firewall Rule and deny all other adresses .
+This time we will build the rules directly into the policy instead of using a Rule List

 **Navigation:** Click on the site2_policy you just created